PhonePe/drove-orchestrator/docs/docs/cluster/setup/executor-setup.md

 We shall setup the executor nodes by setting up the hardware, operating system first and then the executor service itself.

+## Considerations and tuning for hardware and operating system

+In the following sections we discus some aspects of scheduling, hardware and settings on the OS to ensure good performance.

-## CPU considerations
+### CPU and Memory considerations

 The executor nodes are the servers that host and run the actual docker containers.
-Drove will use the NUMA topology of these machines to optimize the placement for containers to extract the maximum performance.
+Drove will take into consideration the NUMA topology of these machines to optimize the placement for containers to extract the maximum performance.
+Along with this, Drove will cpuset the containers to the allocated cores in a non overlapping manner, so that the cores allocated to a container are dedicated to it.
+Memory allocated to a container is pinned as well and selected from the same NUMA node.

+There is an option to disable NUMA and core pinning.
+There are additional options to introduce core and memory multipliers.
+Once these are configured, core and memory pinning is turned off.
+Drove does not do any kind of burst scaling or overcommitment to ensure application performance remains predictable even under load.
+Instead, the multiplier based config can be used to reduce cpu wastage when running small containers.
+It needs to be noted here, that multipliers are configured at a executor host level.
+Hence nodes with multipliers should be properly tagged and deployments be done using `TAG` placement to put small containers on these nodes.

+Adopting such a cluster topology will ensure that containers that need high performance run on nodes with NUM/Core pinning enabled and the smaller ones (like for example consoles etc) are run on separate nodes without pinning.

 ### Hyper-threading
 Whether Hyper Threading needs to be enabled or not is a bit dependent on applications deployed and how effectively they can utilize individual CPU cores.
 For mixed workloads, we recommend Hyper Threading to be enabled on the system.